amueller69/Law-School-Notes/Bar-Review/Evidence.md

   * However, **can still offer counter-evidence challenging the "basic fact"**
 * Although, as noted in the first section, FRE usually governs evidentiary issues in Federal diversity cases, Rule 302 of the FRE also states that "state law governs the effect of a presumption regarding a claim or defense for which state law supplies the rule of decision"
   * Thus, when there are questions about presumptions/burdens of proof w/r/t a element needed to establish a state law claim/defense, state law, rather than the FRE, controls the effect of said presumption
-  * This upholds the *Erie doctrine*, which states that there is no general federal common law, thus Federal courts must apply state substantive law in suits between citizens of different states
+  * This upholds the *Erie doctrine*, which states that there is no "general" federal common law, thus Federal courts must apply state substantive law in suits between citizens of different states

 ### Judicial Notice